kyllew/kuisser/public/Domain 1 Questions.md

 			https://d1.awsstatic.com/events/reinvent/2020/Choose_the_right_machine_learning_algorithm_in_Amazon_SageMaker_AIM308.pdf

 Q4
-A bio-technology startup has built an image classification model.
-The model will be used to predict plant diseases from photos of plant leaves.
-The company wants to evaluate how many images the model classified correctly.
-Which evaluation metric should the company use to measure the model's performance?
+A bio-technology startup has developed an image classification model designed to identify plant diseases from photographs of plant leaves.
+The company needs to evaluate the percentage of leaf images that the model has classified correctly and accurately.
+Which evaluation metric is most appropriate for measuring this model's performance?
 Options :
 A. R-squared score
 B. Accuracy
 C. Root mean squared error (RMSE)
-D. Learning rate
+D. Mean Average Precision (MAP)

 Correct Answer :
 	B. Accuracy